Marcell Ozuna Player Props: Braves vs. Marlins

-On Wednesday, Marcell Ozuna (.065 batting average in his past 10 games, with a double and four walks) and the Atlanta Braves face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 7:20 PM ET.
+Tuesday, Marcell Ozuna and the Atlanta Braves take on the Miami Marlins and Sandy Alcantara, with the first pitch at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Marlins.
+In his most recent action (on May 2 against the Marlins) he went 1-for-4.

 Marcell Ozuna Game Info & Props vs. the Marlins